shegmatech/QrCodeGenerator/README.md

-# ShegProjects
+# QrcodeGenerator
-my project directory for revision and public views
+My first python project

 QrcodeGenerator is my first program in pyhon. its dependent on pyqrcode by @mnooner256.